How to Choose Your Cruise to the British Isles and Northern Europe

 There’s no single way to sum up a voyage through Northern Europe and the British Isles, simply because there are so many ways to explore this intriguing region.
-You might be following the ancient trade routes of the Vikings through the Baltic Sea.
+You might be following the ancient trade routes of the Vikings through the Baltic Sea via a cruise.
 Or breathing in deliciously fresh air as you stand on deck at dawn, taking in the tumbling waterfalls and lush greenery of the Norwegian fjords.
 You could be un-peeling centuries of history in imposing Scottish castles, or tracing the footsteps of your ancestors in Ireland.

 Any and all of these adventures are possible.
 And traveling by ship, you’re at a significant advantage, whichever route you choose.
 Imagine stringing together four or more European capitals by land in a week, or trying to circumnavigate Britain by road and still have time for sightseeing.